-No evidence has been provided to show how renewal criteria and corrosion additions fulfil the criteria 3.3.15 on protective arrangements to avoid damage due to bulldozers.
+No evidence has been provided to show how renewal criteria and corrosion additions fulfill the criteria 3.3.15 on protective arrangements to avoid damage due to bulldozers.

 - 1. Review previous discussions on this topic in the IACS Knowledge Centre. - 2.
 Investigate service experience related to bulldozer usage to see how frequent damage occurs.
 Contact Owners for feedback on experience and preventative measures they have taken against bulldozer damage. - 3.
 Investigate options related to bulldozer protection or monitoring of damage, e.g. enhanced weld inspection, local protection (FRP, half-round bar, abrasive resistant coating, etc.), operational restrictions to bulldozer operations, rubber protection on bulldozer blade, etc. - 4.
-Document and explain the corrosion additions in way of the grab (and bulldozer) usage in order to provide evidence that adequate protection is fitted, taking into account the recommendations made by the audit teams together with paragraph 6 of MSC 96/5/9. - 5.
+Document and explain the corrosion additions in way of the grab (and bulldozer) usage in order to provide evidence that adequate protection is fitted, taking into account the recommendations made by the audit teams together with the para 6 of MSC 96/5/9. - 5.
 Develop updates to the TB and/or draft RCP as considered necessary. - 6.
 Consider link to audit observation IACS/2015/FR1-8/OB/07.

-- 1) Report of the study that addresses the issues raised in the audit report. - 2) Updated TB Rule Reference and/or possible Rule Change, as considered necessary.
-An IACS report regarding the observation has been drafted which includes a summary of the increased thickness margins included in the inner-bottom, lower hopper and stools of the transverse bulkheads and also refers to associated TB reports.
+- Report of the study that addresses the issues raised in the audit report.
+IACS explanatory paper which includes a summary of the increased thickness margins included in the inner-bottom, lower hopper and stools of the transverse bulkheads will be finalised in 2019.